-Busses don't discharge passengers where they can switch EASILY TO TRAINS OR PLANES.
-WE HAVE NO BLENDING OF THE VARIOUS SYSTEMS.
+Busses don't discharge passengers where they can switch easily to trains or planes.
+We have no blending of the various systems.
 BUT THE SINGLE MOST GLARING NEED IN OUR TRANSPORTATION SYSTEMS IS MASS TRANSIT FOR URBAN-SUBURBAN MOVEMENT OF PEOPLE.

-In Chicago, which has a Fairly good Rapid Transit SYSTEM FOR COMMUTERS, THE CITY WOULD HAVE TO ADD 140 ADDITIONAL EXPRESSWAY LANES, AND REQUISITE PARKING, IF THE 138,000 TRANSIT RIDERS DROVE AUTOMOBILES.
-AND IT COSTS OVER \$5 MILLION PER MILE, PER LANE TO CONSTRUCT URBAN EXPRESSWAYS.
-EVENTUALLY, THE SHEER ECONOMIC WASTE IS GOING TO FORCE US TO FINALLY TOTAL UP THE COST OF PRIVATE AUTO MOBILITY.
+SYSTEM FOR COMMUTERS, THE CITY WOULD HAVE TO ADD 140 ADDITIONAL EXPRESSWAY LANES AND RESULTING OFFICE PARKING OFFICE PARKING LEVENTUALLY, THE SHEER ECONOMIC WASTE IS GOING TO FORCE US TO FINALLY TOTAL UP THE COST OF PRIVATE AUTO MOBILITY.

 IT IS MORE THAN A DOLLAR AND CENTS COST.
-IT THREATENS TO PAVE OVER WHOLE CITIES .
-IT POLLUTES OUR ATMOSPHERE, ONE AUTOMOBILE EMITS MORE POISONOUS FUMES THAN FIVE CITY BUSES THAT USE THE NEW LOW-SULPHUR DIESEL FUEL.
-AND THESE BUSES CARRY 167 TIMES MORE PASSENGERS, IT IS INCREASINGLY BECOMING THE MOST DEADLY MODE OF TRANSPORTATION -- FOR MOTORIST AND PEDESTRIAN ALIKE IT COSTS FAR MORE TO DO NOTHING, THAN TO INVEST NOW IN RADICAL IMPROVEMENT OF OUR PRESENT INEFFICIENT TRANSIT SYSTEM.
+IT THREATENS TO PAVE OVER WHOLE CITIES.
+IT POLLUTES OUR ATMOSPHERE.
+ONE AUTOMOBILE EMITS MORE POISONOUS FUMES THAN FIVE CITY BUSES THAT USE THE NEW LOW-SULPHUR DIESEL FUEL.
+AND THESE DUSES CARRY LOT TIMES MORE PASSENGERS.
+IT IS INCREASINGLY BECOMING THE MOST DEADLY MODE OF TRANSPORTATION -- FOR MOTORIST AND PEDESTRIAN ALIKE, IT COSTS FAR MORE TO DO NOTHING, THAN TO INVEST NOW IN MAJOR, COMPREHENSIVE IMPROVEMENT OF OUR PRESENT INEFFICIENT TRANSIT SYSTEM.
 WE HAVE THE TECHNICAL CAPABILITY AND THE RESOURCES TO BEGIN MASS RAPID TRANSIT SYSTEMS SERVING OUR CITIES, THE SUBURBS, AND THE RURAL HEARTLAND.

-THE SAN FRANCISCO BAY AREA RAPID TRANSIT SYSTEM, FOR EXAMPLE, PROVES WE HAVE THE KNOW-HOW, WASHINGTON, LOS ANGELES, NEW YORK AND SEATTLE HAVE PREPARED EXTENSIVE PLANS FOR RAPID TRANSIT SYSTEMS, AND WASHINGTON HAS BEGUN CONSTRUCTION OF THE LARGEST NEW TRANSIT SYSTEM EVER -- 98 MILES ON COMPLETION.
+THE SAN FRANCISCO BAY AREA RAPID TRANSIT SYSTEM, FOR EXAMPLE, PROVES WE HAVE THE KNOW-HOW, WASHINGTON, Los Angeles, New York and Seattle have prepared extensive PLANS FOR RAPID TRANSIT SYSTEMS AND WASHINGTON HAS BEGUN CONSTRUCTION OF THE LARGEST NEW TRANSIT SYSTEM EVER -- 98 MILES ON COMPLETION.